Alexis9998/intro-to-github/test_2.md

 ---
 layout: slide
-title: "Welcome to our THIRD slide!"
+title: "Welcome to Alexis's slide!"
 ---

+This my awesome slide.
+Use the left arrow to go back.